zaritskylab/DISCOVER/README.md

 * Run notebook "Restart kernel and Run all cells"
 * See the comments in each cell to understand which analysis is taking place.

+## ALTZHEIMER_MRI analysis:
+* A small subset of ALTZHEIMER data is available in DISCOVER/ALTZHEIMER_MRI/IMAGES.
+To Download the full dataset go to: hhttps://www. kaggle.com/datasets/tourist55/alzheimers-dataset-4-class-of-images.
+* For the full dataset update the TRAIN and TEST images folders for classes 0 and 1 in the DISCOVER/ALTZHEIMER_MRI/IMAGES folder.
+* Open notebook DISCOVER/ALTZHEIMER_MRI/ANALYSIS.ipynb.
+* Find and change 'domain_path = <PATH>' to local path.
+This will automatically load the saved classifier and DISCOVER models
+* Run notebook and see the comments in each cell to understand which analysis is taking place.

 ## CelebA GENDER analysis:
 * A small subset of celebA data is available in DISCOVER/GENDER/IMAGES.
 To Download the full dataset go to: https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html.
 * For the full dataset update the TRAIN and TEST images folders for classes 0 and 1 in the DISCOVER/GENDER/IMAGES folder.
 * Open notebook DISCOVER/GENDER/GENDER_ANALYSIS.ipynb.
-* Find and change 'data_path = <PATH>' to local path.
+* Find and change 'domain_path = <PATH>' to local path.
 This will automatically load the saved classifier and DISCOVER models
 * Run notebook and see the comments in each cell to understand which analysis is taking place.

 ## Interpreting a new dataset (celebA or other):